Last updated: February 2022

 This will not affect CaringLife’s compliance will all legal requirements for data transfer and storage as may be applicable in each jurisdiction.

-We take all reasonable steps to protect Personal Data, including through internal and external security, restricting access to Personal Data to those who have a need to know, maintaining technological products to prevent unauthorised computer access and regularly reviewing our technology to maintain security.
+We take all reasonable steps to protect Personal Information, including through internal and external security, restricting access to Personal Information to those who have a need to know, maintaining technological products to prevent unauthorised computer access and regularly reviewing our technology to maintain security.
 We choose technology partners based on their security and privacy policies and practices.

-Personal Data stored in our system is protected by electronic and procedural safeguards.
-We take all reasonable precautions to protect Personal Data (and other content) from accidental loss and theft by storing it in secure data centres with off-site backups.
+Personal Information stored in our system is protected by electronic and procedural safeguards.
+We take all reasonable precautions to protect Personal Information (and other Content) from accidental loss and theft by storing it in secure data centres with off-site backups.
 Communication between Authorised Account Holders, Carer and Child accounts and our servers is encrypted via industry-standard secure sockets layer (SSL).

 The Service is protected by secure and encrypted passwords.

 CaringLife does not store the passwords of Authorised Account Holders on our servers.
 Authorised Account Holders should never share their passwords.